What is SNMP?

 - Configure threshold limits and generate alerts in case of anomalies.

-Admins can track the availability and performance of SNMP network devices to maintain their network’s health, based on the insights provided by the SNMP monitoring.
+In addition, admins can track the availability and performance of SNMP network devices to maintain their network’s health, based on the insights provided by the SNMP monitoring.

 How MSPs and service providers can benefit from SNMP service monitoring?